You do want a fast website, right? Most of us do.

 This leaves the final choice up to you, and I suggest you make your pick based on usability considerations and personal preferences.
 A WordPress theme is a crucial part of a WordPress website – so much of your site’s capabilities and functionality comes from the theme – not WordPress.
 So pick the one you feel most confident in – and with.

-Usability-wise, I’m certain that most people will find Beaver Builder easier to use, than Divi.
-Beaver Builder rocks!
-Even with the huge usability improvements Elegant Themes introduced in their groundbreaking Divi 3.0 release.
+Usability-wise, I’m confident most people will find Beaver Builder easier to use vs Divi.
+Beaver Builder really rocks!
+Even with the huge usability improvements Elegant Themes introduced in their groundbreaking Divi 3.0 and 4.0 releases.

 Finally, to wrap things up, always remember: